Colonel Marie Louis Hercule Hubert Corbineau

 Pronunciation:

-The youngest of three brothers who would rise to prominence in the military of the Revolution and Empire, Hercule Corbineau initially did not follow his brothers Constant and Juvénal in joining the army, instead volunteering for the navy in April of 1793.
-After a period of time at sea, he then joined the army and was later commissioned as a sous-lieutenant in the cavalry in September of 1796.
-The next year Corbineau took part in the failed expedition to Ireland and afterwards he served with the Army of Germany.
-In 1799 he served with the Army of Switzerland and then in 1800 he joined joined the 5th Chasseurs à Cheval and was promoted to lieutenant by General Moreau.
+The youngest of three brothers who would rise to prominence in the cavalry, Marie Louis Hercule Hubert Corbineau, who went by the name Hercule, initially did not follow his brothers Constant and Juvénal in joining the army, instead volunteering for the navy in April of 1793.
+After a period of time at sea, in 1794 he joined the army and began serving with the Army of the North.
+Commissioned as a sous-lieutenant in the cavalry in September of 1796, the following year Corbineau took part in the failed expedition to Ireland.
+Afterwards he served with the Army of Germany.
+In 1799 he served with the Army of Switzerland and then in 1800 he joined the 5th Chasseurs à Cheval and was promoted to lieutenant by General Moreau.

 Continuing to serve with the Imperial Guard, in 1809 Corbineau participated in the Danube campaign.
 On June 13th both he and his good friend Daumesnil were promoted to major, each being in charge of half of the prestigious Chasseurs à Cheval of the Guard.
 The next month at the Battle of Wagram , Corbineau was hit in the right knee by a ball, shattering it.
 At about the same time his good friend Daumesnil was also wounded in the leg.1 Both were taken to Doctor Larrey, who amputated the wounded leg from each of them.